Chicken Thigh Marinade

 Grilled marinated chicken thighs on platter with cut taken out of one to show juicy interior.

-• Be creative with leftovers.
-Leftover marinated cooked chicken thighs can be stored in an airtight container for up to 3 days in the refrigerator.
-Dice up the leftover and up and add to a salad, grain bowl, sandwich, or stir-fry.
-Especially delicious folded into fried rice
+• Be Creative with Leftovers.
+Dice up the leftover chicken and add it to a salad, grain bowl, sandwich, or stir-fry.
+Especially delicious folded into vegetable fried rice

 five-stars